colak/txp-media-shortcode/README.md

 		<iframe src="https://archive.org/embed/PiesAndaluzyjski" frameborder="0" webkitallowfullscreen="true" mozallowfullscreen="true" allowfullscreen></iframe>
 	</div>

-You may notice that the parced code of the embed-container, after the cookie is accepted does not include ARIA.
+You may notice that the parsed code of the embed-container, after the cookie is accepted does not include ARIA.
 This is because the Object types (video or audio) need to be specified.
 You can do that by typing: `url="v"` or `url="a"`, where v is for video and a is for audio.

-`<txp::media from="ia" media="PiesAndaluzyjski" title="Luis Bunuel: Un chien andalou, 1929" url="v" />`
+`<txp::media from="ia" media="PiesAndaluzyjski" title="Luis Bunuel: Un Chien Andalou, 1929" url="v" />`

 Resulting code after cookie is accepted